bc2003/canvas-batch-change-dates/README.md

    | :-------- | :--------: | ---------: |
    | 12345     | 2020-01-01 | 2021-01-01 |

-   > course_id can be found as the last digits of the URL when visiting the course page (INSERT SCREENSHOT HERE)
+   > course_id can be found as the last digits of the URL when visiting the course page (INSERT SCREENSHOT HERE) <br>
    > start and end dates can be found in _Courses > \<Course Name> > Settings > Participation_

 1. **Canvas API Token**: Found in _Canvas > Account > Settings > Approved Integrations_ (prompted by the Jupyter Notebook)